AV-MMI/notes/algo-ds/DSA-introduction/asymptotic-analysis.md

  There are mainly three asymptotic notations:
 ### Big-O (O-notation)
- represents the upper bound of the running time that our given algorithm takes. **It gives the worst case complexity**
+ Represents the upper bound of the running time that our given algorithm takes. **It gives the worst case complexity**

  ![Big-O](../img/big0.webp)